RiinRiin/flight-search-thingy/README.md

 ```

 ### NOTE
-1. When first starting the applicaiton, it could take some time to load all the data.
+1. When first starting the application, it could take some time to load all the data.
 (5-15 seconds)

 2. When using the search bar, autocomplete does not show up when holding SHIFT + alphanumeric.

-3. User must press ENTER to complete the search and get the results.
-It is possible to do dynamic search but query from serverside slows it down so I had add this limitation.
-It could be good idea to add pagination and limit results to 10 which would speed up the get request.
+3. The user must press ENTER to complete the search and get the results.
+It is possible to do a dynamic search but query from serverside slows it down so I had added this limitation.
+It could be a good idea to add pagination and limit results to 10 which would speed up the get request.

-4. Even after clicking on the auto suggestion the user must press ENTER to complete the search.
+4. Even after clicking on the auto-suggestion, the user must press ENTER to complete the search.

-5. The search bar allows partial filters: if user submits the letter 'a', it will query all origin/destination that has the letter 'a'.
+5. The search bar allows partial filters: if a user submits the letter 'a', it will query all origin/destination that has the letter 'a'.